blackeagledhs/firstwebsite-aa/planning.md

     margin 10% for left and right
     color not selected yet

     Footer in trhee parts
-every box with gradient border in the first part more interesting links in second image thumbnails grid in the third ¿think something interesting?:) bottom copyright and nav with policy faqs and contact font family roboto size 1.2em margin the same of topbar
+    every box with gradient border
+    in the first part more interesting links in second image thumbnails grid
+    in the third ¿think something interesting?:)
+    bottom copyright and nav with policy faqs and contact font family roboto
+    size 1.2em
+    margin the same of topbar

+Home Page
+    H1
+    section with two paragraphs
+    image
+    margin 15% for all content

+Contact Page
+    Form

+Gallery
+    grid 3*2
+    center gallery in the page

+Relationed Links
+    List of similar sites with info about